 Her classes during the first semester and working with industry mentors as part of the program made her understand the importance of good data and how to build it.

 This led her to create her startup, PFERA (a play on ‘horse’ in German), and her first product – a biotech chemistry plus IT solution that allows breeders to more accurately predict birthing in mares.

 Her patent-pending product includes technology that interprets milk analysis of mares and reduces the variability of results from 61% down to 3-7%.

 This kind of accuracy means that breeders will no longer need to monitor their mares for up to 6 weeks around estimated birthing time; PFERA’s technology will predict birthing time to within 6-12 hours.
 The tech connects to a server to collect data and is sent to breeders through an app on their phone.

 But Pfister isn’t stopping with just one product.
 She’s already moving onto more innovative applications for the equine industry, including technology to improve breeding management records and create graphical information for breeders and veterinarians.
 This kind of tech doesn’t currently exist but will be extremely helpful in monitoring the health of mares.

-During the third semester of the one-year program, she’ll be working in the field on a test pilot with a breeder, a veterinarian, and eleven mares.
+During the third semester of her one-year program, Lisa will working in the field on a test pilot with a breeder, a veterinarian, and eleven mares.
 She expects to have her finished product (which she plans to refine down to the size of a smartphone) on the market by early 2018, with interest already from potential clients in European countries.
 She’s targeting not only North America and Europe but also southern hemisphere markets like Argentina and Australia.

 She’ll have some resources to help.
 PFERA won the provincial grand prize in NBIF’s Breakthru Competition in March, and walked away with over $300,000.